-Semester grades are mailed home only if requested by the student or parents ONE WEEK after the end of the semester.
-Student grades can be checked at any time on the Power School grade book system via the internet.
+Semester grades are e-mailed home.
+Grades will be mailed home only if requested by the student or parents ONE WEEK after the end of the semester.
+Student grades can be checked at any time on the PowerSchool grade book system via the internet.